 Architectural Acoustics is the science and engineering of achieving good sound within a building.
 It is the interaction between people and sound - both indoors and outdoors.
 It includes the study of homes and buildings and the design of these structures for optimal acoustic performance.

-We posed a few simple questions to our panelists Jasper Spigt and Camilla Casiccia.
-Jasper is an architect and partner at architecten Van Mourik.
-He designs for interiors and urban spaces, keeping the environment and society in mind.
+In order to gain a greater understanding, continue to read the following interview with our panelists Jasper Spigt and Camilla Casiccia..
+Jasper is an architect and partner at architecten Van Mourik, where he designs for interiors and urban spaces, keeping the environment and society in mind.
 Camilla is an interior architect at architecten Van Mourik.
-Hear them share their experience.

 Is it possible to design a building or interior for all our 5 senses?